Yanko Georgiev

-Yanko Georgiev (Янко Георгиев; born 22 October 1988) is a Bulgarian football goalkeeper who currently plays for Septemvri Sofia.
+Yanko Georgiev (Янко Георгиев; born 22 October 1988) is a Bulgarian football goalkeeper who currently plays for Arda Kardzhali.

 Career

 Black Sea coast

-Born in Burgas, Georgiev have played for locals Pomorie, Chernomorets Burgas, Naftex Burgas, Chernomorets Pomorie, PFC Burgas and Neftochimic Burgas.
+Born in Burgas, Georgiev has played for locals Pomorie, Chernomorets Burgas, Naftex Burgas, Chernomorets Pomorie, PFC Burgas and Neftochimic Burgas.

 With Neftochimic Burgas he signed on 15 June 2016 after the team was administratively promoted to the newly established Bulgarian First League, taking the place of A Group.
 He made his debut for the team on 21 August 2016 in a match against Beroe Stara Zagora keeping a clean sheet for the 1:0 win.
 On 20 September 2016 he played in the Bulgarian Cup match against Etar Veliko Tarnovo, won by Neftohimic after penalties.
 The team was on the relegate zone and on 2 June 2017 they played in a play-off against Vitosha Bistritsa were Neftochimic lost and relegate to Bulgarian Second League.
 After that most of the players, including Georgiev left the club due to the financial problems in the team.